KaneRoot/libipc-old/docs/libipc.md

 #pause
 2. rewrite to work with unix sockets
-  * performances are excellent, no need for absolute best
+  * performances are excellent, no need for _absolute best_
   * way nicer implementation
   * select(2) for listening on file descriptors
 #pause
   * ... wait, does select(2) support more than 1024 connections?

-#pause
+## LibIPC history (2/2)

 3. rewrite using poll(2)
   * many bugfixes later, way more tested than before
-  * implementation was kinda production-ready
+  * implementation was (kinda) production-ready
   * implementation was simple: < 2000 lines of C code

+Still wasn't as simple as I wanted

 ## Current implementation of libIPC

+Written in Zig

-bindings are available in Crystal
+bindings available in Crystal
   * as well as fancy mappings: JSON and CBOR class serialization

 #pause